-The importance of simplicity in a presentation cannot be overstated.
+Never discount the importance of simplicity in a presentation.
 One way to simplify is to eliminate jargon.
 One way to eliminate jargon is making sure that the audience understands any acronyms in the presentation.

 These days, acronyms are everywhere.
 Here is one list of business and finance acronyms.
 Some of them (CEO – Chief Executive Officer; B2B – Business-to-Business; YTD – Year to Date) are well known; others less so.

 Regardless of the level of sophistication of the audience, the chance for misunderstanding increases with the use of acronyms.
 For example, some people know COB (close of business) but not EOD (end of the day) and vice versa.
 Thus, COB—which is close to COD (cash on delivery)—may or may not be clear to the recipient of an email requesting that a product be delivered COB.

 Indeed, people make mistakes with acronyms that they use all the time:

 Elon Musk on acronyms

 In his terrific biography of Elon Musk, the founder of Tesla and SpaceX, Ashlee Vance gives us an inside look into one of the most brilliant minds of the 21st century.
 The book offers many insights into the man and how he has reinvented the way in which we can do business.

 I particularly enjoyed Vance’s recounting the time, in May 2010, when Musk sent an angry email to all the employees at SpaceX.
 He was concerned about the excessive use of acronyms in the company.
 The subject line of the email was “Acronyms Seriously Suck” and this is how it read: